kenatiod/MUT/Understanding Machine Understanding.md

 ## Chapter 4 -- The Multifaceted Understanding Test Tool

-**“When you can measure what you are speaking about, and express it in numbers, you know something about it, when you cannot express it in numbers, your knowledge is of a meager and unsatisfactory kind; it may be the beginning of knowledge, but you have scarily, in your thoughts advanced to the stage of science.”** ~ Lord Kelvin
+**“When you can measure what you are speaking about, and express it in numbers, you know something about it, when you cannot express it in numbers, your knowledge is of a meager and unsatisfactory kind; it may be the beginning of knowledge, but you have scarcely, in your thoughts advanced to the stage of science.”** ~ Lord Kelvin

 ### 4.1 -- Motivations and key principles